-Texas Intellectual Property Lawyer, Jason Coomer handles copyright infringement lawsuits including architectural works copyright claims where architects have had their work and designs stolen by builders and businesses.
+Texas Intellectual Property Lawyer, Jason Coomer handles copyright infringement lawsuits including architectural works copyright claims.
+Further, he represents architects who have had their work and designs stolen by builders and businesses.
 Through the Architectural Works Copyright Protection Act (AWCPA), an architect whose work was stolen by a builder can seek damages for infringing structures.
-Architecture Copyright Infringement Lawyer, Jason Coomer handles Architectural Works Copyright Protection Act Claims for architects that have had their work stolen by builders.
+Architecture Copyright Infringement Lawyer, Jason Coomer handles Architectural Works Copyright Protection Act Claims for architects who have had their work stolen by builders.

 The owner of a copyright has several exclusive rights to the copyrighted work, including the exclusive right to prepare derivative works from the original, the right to make or distribute copies and the right to publish the work.
 A violation of the copyright owner's exclusive rights constitutes an infringement entitling the owner to injunctive relief to stop the infringement and to monetary damages.
 Under the Architectural Works Copyright Protection Act (AWCPA), a design professional may, therefore, invoke copyright remedies not only for copycat building practices, but also for other unauthorized uses of the protected design.